-One of his first industrial achievements in Congo has been the manufacturing of a boat (a trawler) named Alpha PN.
-The trawler is 6 m long and 4 m wide.
+Mathurin Oboukangongo is a Congolese researcher (Congo-Brazzaville) who has designed and built a boat, specifically a trawler which is 6 m long and 4 m wide.
 The trawler's hull is supposedly composed of wood (Sapele), metal sheet, plastic and fiberglass.
 Four (4) and a half months of hard work were necessary for Mathurin Oboukangongo and his team to complete this made in Congo boat for which 80% of the components are available in Congo.

 Regarding imported materials or components, Mathurin Oboukangongo believes that they can be manufactured or produced locally.
 This is particularly the case of the trawler's Mercury brand engine (125 hp), as well as all the chemicals he needed to manufacture the hull's fiberglass.

-Mathurin Oboukangongo and his team organized the first trial trip on September 20, 2007 and made even more trials to test the trawler's stability.
-Today, only the trawler's wreckage is visible on the Côte Mondaine beach in Pointe-Noire.
-With this boat, Mathurin Oboukangongo could reveal to the Congolese that Chinese vessels were catching fish using dynamite off the Congolese coast, which fish was then sold in Congolese markets at the expense of consumer's health.
+Mathurin Oboukangongo and his team sailed off for the first time on September 20, 2007 and multiplied the trials to test the trawler's stability.
+With this boat, Mathurin Oboukangongo could reveal to the Congolese that Chinese vessels were (or are still) catching fish using dynamite off the Congolese coast.